 The trivia items below may give away important plot points.

 In each series, there is an underlying story arc that pans all episodes until finally fully addressed in the season finale.
 For Series 1, it is the concept and identity of the Bad Wolf.
 Series 2, the Torchwood Institute.
 Series 3, the identity of Mr. Saxon.
 In series 4, there are several little references and jokes that eventually lead to the plot of the finale, including the missing planets and the bees disappearing from Earth, and repeated appearances of Rose Tyler on screens and monitors.
 In addition, there are repeated references to there being something on Donna's back.
 While this does not carry on to the series finale itself, it does play an important part in the episode which sets up the finale's story.
 In series 5, there are "cracks" in the universe, which must ultimately be fixed in the series finale.
 In series 6, a future version of the Doctor is seen to be killed, causing complications for the "present" version of the Doctor and his companions, also there is the repeated appearance of Madame Kovarian who only Amy can see.
 Series 7 revolves around the "impossible" Clara Oswin Oswald, whom the Doctor keeps running into in various places and times, though she does not remember him.
-In Series 8 Clara faces trying to balance her potential love life with life travelling with the Doctor.
+In Series 8 it is the identity of the mysterious Missy and where the people are going after they die.